Bootstrapping-Microservices-in-Go/chapter-03/example-01/README.md

 To start the microservice:

-    go run main.go
+    PORT=3000 go run main.go

-Then point your browser at http://localhost:8080
+Then point your browser to http://localhost:3000